How do I find the right flange size?

 If you find yourself needing icepacks, or heatpacks when you’re finished, then check your flange size, and seek help from your lactation consultant or doctor.

-To choose the right flange size, the most common approach is to measure your nipple diameter and choose the closest flange available for your pump.
+To choose the right flange size, you'll need to measure your nipple diameter and choose the closest flange available for your pump.

-If you’re having trouble measuring, but you have access to a few different flange sizes (perhaps your friendly lactation consultant or some friends who pump can help you here), then you can go by feel.
+If you have access to a few different flange sizes (perhaps your friendly lactation consultant or some friends who pump can help you here), then you can go by feel.
 Just try on different flanges, and work through the flange-fit checklist above.

-👆🏼 If you use this fancy nipple ruler, you need to print (make sure your printer isn’t scaling the document in the settings) and cut out the semi-circles with scissors.
+👆🏼 If you use this nipple ruler, you need to print at 100% (make sure your printer isn’t scaling the document in the settings) and cut out the semi-circles with scissors.

 You need to figure out what you’re measuring exactly, before you start.